 VOX-Pol’s purpose is establishment of a robust partnering, research, training, and dissemination network that has as its core function comprehensive research, analysis, debate, and critique of topics in and issues surrounding Violent Online Political Extremism.

-Amongst its outcomes will be:
+Amongst its outcomes are:

 - Creation and development of long-term relationships between established national research groups and new researchers and research groups;